Instructor Category: Farrar Williams

 History of Africa and Asia

 This is a full-year course providing 1 credit in History.
-This course may also be taken by semester (0.5 credit each semester), with the History of Africa and the Middle East covered during the first semester and the History of Asia covered during the second semester.
+This course may also be taken by semester (0.5 credit each semester), with History of Africa and the Middle East covered in the first semester and History of Asia in the second.

-This course is centered around engaging with a variety of different sorts of texts, including films, memoirs, graphic novel memoirs, primary sources, and secondary sources.
-While our class will include lecture and note taking practice, my emphasis is on class discussion and participation.
+This course is centered on engaging with a variety of texts, including films, memoirs, graphic novel memoirs, primary sources, and secondary sources.
+While our class will include lecture and note-taking practice, my emphasis is on class discussion and participation.
 Learning happens outside the class when students read and watch videos.
-Processing that information happens in the classroom when we discuss, synthesize, and prepare for written assignments.
+Processing that information happens in the classroom through discussion, synthesis, and preparation for written assignments.

 Course Structure